DanPin7679/Toward-Sound-IAM/book/content/history/env-econo.md

 Broad: utility includes altruism and non-humans; welfare is some function of utilitities

+#### Welfare theory

+Situation A is Pareto superior to Situation B if at least one is better off and none are worse off

+A situation is Pareto optimal, or efficient, if there are no Pareto improvements

+Situation A is a potential Pareto improvement to situation B if it is Pareto superior after transfers, that is, if the winners compensate the losers

+- Jargon: it satisfies the Kaldor-Hicks criterion

+Welfare theorems

+A perfectly competitive equilibrium is a Pareto optimum

+- First fundamental welfare theorem
+  Any Pareto optimum can be achieved as a perfectly competitive equilibrium with the appropriate reallocation of resources
+- Second fundamental welfare theorem

+One way to see Utility vs Welfare is how it is calculated:

+$$
+W = W(U_1, U_2,..., U_n) \text{: where } U_i = U_i(X_i)
+$$

+$$
+W = \frac{\sum_{i=0}^n{U_i^{1-\gamma}}}{1-\gamma}
+$$

 ## Proto-Economics

 Early economists wrote mostly about agriculture, farm management, and crop prices